Idle Issues, things like slow idle, low idle, bad idle, lumpy idle, and fast idle — are symptoms that should be investigated, diagnosed and repaired.

 - Missing, oil leakage, blue smoke, and overheating.

-Finding the cause of engine rough idle problems can be tricky at times, but paying attention to other symptoms besides the rough idle (shaking, noises, power loss) can help you close in on the source of the problem.
+Finding the cause of engine rough idle problems can be tricky at times.
+Paying attention to other symptoms besides the rough idle (shaking, noises, power loss) can help you close in on the source of the problem.
 And keep in mind that the most rough idles issues come from lack of proper maintenance.

 So check those components or systems you have neglected lately.
 And scan your computer for possible trouble codes, even if the check engine light is not on.
 But, whatever the cause, don’t shrug off the problem, even if it seems to be a simple one, because it can result in a costly repair if you don’t take care of it now.